OOOPil/OOOPil.github.io/docs/README.md

 - I respond very quickly to messages and direct messages.
 - I am always ready to learn, and not afraid of making mistakes or asking for help.
 - I believe that helping others is a vital part of life.
+- I am fluent in English and Spanish

 # Profiles
 [Talent Hub](https://talent.roblox.com/creators/1016351019)